Tjaye101/esx_LiveRPregisteritems/README.md

 - Download and unzip the file
 - Rename the file to esx_LiveRPregisteritems
 - Put in your ESX folder
+- Navigate to your inventory folder
+- find the icons folder (or wherever you put images for items)
+- use the inventory images folder to get images for item
 - Then add to server cfg. (put what is below)

 ```